PCSS-Quantum/QLauncher/docs/examples.rst

 Examples
 ========

-| Using Quantum Launcher is simple.
+| Using QLauncher is simple.
-| Simply specify the problem, algorithm and backend you want to use, and Quantum Launcher will take care of the rest.
+| Simply specify the problem, algorithm and backend you want to use, and QLauncher will take care of the rest.
 | Here are some examples to get you started.
 | (These examples are also available in the examples directory of the repository.)